 Tie that piece around all the other cords and let the pieces drape as part of the tassel, or cut them off and let them stick out on the ends, however you like it!

-Back to Making the Key Chain Bracelet
+Finishing the Key Chain Bracelet

 Now, place the tassel on the wire and your large keyring on the wire as well, stick the free end through the ferrule and crimp that baby.
 I crimped it twice just to be SURE that it wasn’t going to pop out on them when they wear it!
 You can look and make sure that the holes are crimped from the side.